blackmann/blackmann.github.io/src/content/lessons/quiz-rs/create-project.md

 resolver = "2"
 ```

-You can see `quiz` in there.
-Let's add it:
+Let's add the `quiz` package to the workspace.

 ```bash
 cargo new quiz --bin